sublimetext-io/docs.sublimetext.io/docs/reference/package-control/channel.md

-The `packages_cache` is technically optional, but allows the channel to cache and deliver package data from multiple repositories in a single HTTP request, allowing for significantly improved performance.
+The `packages_cache` is technically optional, but allows the channel to cache and deliver package data from multiple repositories in a single HTTP request to significantly improve performance.

-The first level keys are the repository JSON URLs
+The first-level keys are the repository JSON URLs
 (in this example "https://packagecontrol.io/packages.json").

 Each repository JSON has an array of packages with their fully expanded info.
-This means that the "details" key must be expanded into the various keys it provides.
+This means that any `details` key must be expanded into the various keys it provides.

 ```json